Instructions for patients who are visiting for medical abortion.

 If you have changed your mind and would prefer to have a surgical abortion instead, it may not be possible to change the type of procedure on the day.
 Specific instructions are required for surgical abortions and these appointments usually need to be scheduled on different days and times.
 Please call the clinic to discuss.

-If you have ANY symptoms (runny nose, sneezing, coughing, sore throat, headache, aching muscles or joints), please reschedule your appointment immediately.
-You must postpone your appointment until you have received a negative COVID test and your symptoms have resolved.
+If you have ANY cold or flu-like symptoms (runny nose, sneezing, coughing, sore throat, headache, aching muscles or joints), please reschedule your appointment immediately.
+You must postpone your appointment until your symptoms have resolved.

 We are at